-- The airbag should have deployed.
+- The airbag should have been deployed.
 Again, not all accidents will result in airbag deployment.
-Expert testimony and details of your accident must show that they should have deployed but didn’t.
+Expert testimony and details of your accident must show that the airbags should have deployed but didn’t.

 - There was no alteration to the airbag.
 It must be proven that you or another individual in your household did not tamper with the airbags and that the airbag is still within its usable lifespan.

 - You suffered serious injuries because the airbags didn’t deploy.
 A medical expert must show that your injuries could have been lessened or non-existent had the airbag deployed as designed.

 Branch & Dhillon, P.C. is dedicated to ensuring that individuals who were injured in an accident due to another individual’s negligence can claim the compensation they deserve.
 This includes cases of product liability.